How to Leverage the IF Function in Google Sheets for Conditional Logic

 Using IF with SUM Function

-Google Sheets provides powerful tools for dynamic data analysis, one of which involves combining the IF and SUM functions to execute conditional sums based on your specified criteria.
+Google Sheets provides powerful tools for dynamic data analysis, one of which involves combining the IF and SUM functions to execute conditional sums based on your specified criteria using logical expressions.
 This capability is especially useful when you need to aggregate data that meets certain conditions.

 For example, let's say you need to calculate the total working hours for employees who started working at your company before the year 2024.
 To do this, you'll utilize a formula that integrates SUM, ARRAYFORMULA, IF, and DATE functions to selectively add up hours only for those employees who meet the date criteria.